 Hydroxychloroquine and/or methotrexate for musculoskeletal manifestations

 Sjögren syndrome should be initially managed by topical therapy of dry eyes and dry mouth.
 Other systemic manifestations of the disease should be treated depending on the severity and the involved organ.
 Recognition of therapies for other conditions that can exacerbate dryness complaints is crucial.
-Oral hydroxychloroquine 5 mg/kg of body weight once a day is usually given to halt the progression of the disease and for the treatment of arthralgias, but methotrexate can also be given for musculoskeletal manifestations.
+Oral hydroxychloroquine 5 mg/kg of body weight once a day is often given to halt the progression of the disease and for the treatment of arthralgias, but supportive trial data are limited.
+Oral methotrexate 15 to 20 mg once a week can be given for musculoskeletal manifestations.

 Dry eyes should be treated with lubricating eye preparations (initially drops such as hypromellose or methylcellulose and an over-the-counter ointment at bedtime).
 Other treatments include drainage (punctal) duct closure and topical cyclosporine.
 Skin and vaginal dryness can be treated with lubricants.